Debbieliang9/torchMojiBot/lambda/README.md

 6. Search and select the policy you just created and click through to the "Review" tab.
 7. Give your role a name and click "Create role".

+Now we are ready to create and upload our Lambda function.
 On the AWS Lambda [console](https://console.aws.amazon.com/lambda/),
 1. Click "Create function".
 2. Name the function "emojize".
 3. Select Python3.6 as Runtime.